 Critical Review - JFS welcomes detailed Critical Reviews of a topic area of interest to forensic science.
 Critical Reviews may be invited by the EIC and are subject to peer review.
-Non-critical compilations of literature will not be accepted.
-Such submissions will be peer-reviewed for quality, considering, among others, the following factors:
+Non-critical, narrative compilations of literature will not be accepted.
+Critical Reviews will be peer-reviewed for quality, considering, among others, the following factors: